Vibration-Testing/vibrationtesting/readme.rst

 Installation of current code
 ____________________________

 The usage documentation is far behind the current code, while the reference is way ahead of the released code due to the `autodoc  <http://www.sphinx-doc.org/en/stable/ext/autodoc.html>`_ capability of `Sphinx  <http://www.sphinx-doc.org/en/stable/>`_.
-Especially as of early 2017, the code is in flux.
+Especially as of 2017, the code is in flux.
 So is the documentation.
-Releases to `pypi <https://pypi.python.org/pypi>`_ are far behind current status as stopping to deploy would cost more time that it is worth.
+Releases to `PyPI <https://pypi.python.org/pypi>`_ are far behind current status as stopping to deploy would cost more time that it is worth.
 I have the objective of releasing a first non-beta version at the end of May 2018, but even this cannot be promised.

 If you wish to install the current version of the software, read the instructions in `Contributing.rst  <https://github.com/Vibration-Testing/vibrationtesting/blob/master/CONTRIBUTING.rst>`_

 That should be it.
 Please note issues on the `issues tab  <https://github.com/Vibration-Testing/vibrationtesting/issues>`_ on github.

 Quick notes:
 -------------

 The `convention used for the signal processing  <http://python-control.readthedocs.io/en/latest/conventions.html#time-series-convention>`_ is that of the `python controls module  <http://python-control.readthedocs.io/en/latest/>`_.